 Rule 1: Drink your body weight in water.

 Not really, but repeat after us: For every alcoholic beverage you drink, sip an 8-ounce glass of H2O.
-Not only will this plan keep you from getting can't-get-home-drunk, it will keep morning headaches at bay and you hydrated and refreshed for whatever you must attend the next day, whether that's your rehearsal dinner or the big day itself.
+Not only will this plan keep you pace your drink intake, but it will also keep morning headaches at bay and you hydrated and refreshed for whatever you must attend the next day, whether that's your rehearsal dinner or the big day itself.